 Along these same lines, remember that when dealing with clients, we should always couch stories of previous red teaming engagements in appropriate terms.
 It’s tempting to show our clients how smart we are, but perceptive clients will wonder what stories you’ll tell about them once your work is done.
 As entertaining as they might be, the stories of how we totally exposed previous clients’ idiocy might best be reserved for private discussions among our fellow red teamers.
 Even then, we should respect OPSEC requirements.

 Another issue is how we, as a red teaming community, describe our art.
 This is a concern that transcends discrete red teaming engagements.
 Yes, we find problems, and yes, we uncover poor thinking, but there’s usually a better, less critical way to say the same thing.
 The last thing we usually want to do is stride confidently into the client’s office and assert that we’re there to find and fix his or her problems, implying that we’re going to find all the things that he or she should have already uncovered.
-It’s better in some cases to describe our role as a troubleshooter, mediator, or advisor, there to do all the things that the client would do if the client had the time and inclination.
+It’s better in most cases to describe our role as a troubleshooter, mediator, or advisor—there to do all the things that the client would do if the client had the time and inclination.
 Indeed, the client who hires or staffs a red team effectively acknowledges just that.

 Finally, we need to recognize that we suffer from most if not all the same human biases and cognitive frailties as our clients.
 Our experiences as red teamers are worth something, to be sure, as are our toolkits and approaches, but it’s not as if our minds are inherently superior.
-It’s worth recalling that even the most sublime red teamers among us must someday die (memento mori); we’re certainly not above the Roman generals who were told, during the celebrations of their triumphs, “remember that you have to die.”
+It’s worth recalling as well that even the most sublime red teamers among us must someday die (memento mori); we’re certainly not above the Roman generals who were told, during the celebrations of their triumphs, “remember that you have to die.”
 An occasional dent to a red teamer’s pride can be a good thing.
 We should always be conscious that red teaming can become a conceit if not balanced by some humble, self-directed red teaming—a willingness to gore our own oxen, you might say.

 It’s a little grim to close with a reminder of our mortality and the goring of our own oxen, so let me close instead with a reminder of the valuable service we perform.
 Red teaming is coming of age, and an ever-increasing number of people recognize it as a valuable, necessary activity.
 In the past 20 years, red teaming has gone from an esoteric, frequently misunderstood virtuosity to a well-known skill.
 All of us can appreciate that; we just shouldn’t let it go to our heads … and heaven forbid that we ever evolve a philosophy of red teaming—now that would be truly annoying.